 10 Myths of Sales (Myths 3 and 4)

 Welcome back to sales myth busting.
 Last week, we discussed the first two myths, Good Salespeople are Born, Not Made, and Buyers are Liars.
-If you missed them, check them out here.

 This week, we’ll dive into two more, that I think have really gotten convoluted throughout the years.
 Meant with good intention, over time they’ve become less impactful and maybe even less relevant.